 World Building

-The World Building or The Pulitzer Building, located in Park Row, was the tallest building in New York City from 1890, when it was completed, to 1894, when it was surpassed by the Manhattan Life Building.
+The World Building or The Pulitzer Building, located in Park Row, between Frankfort Street and the Brooklyn Bridge terminal.
+It was the tallest building in New York City from 1890, when it was completed, to 1894, when it was surpassed by the Manhattan Life Building.
 The World Building was the headquarters of the New York World, a daily newspaper established in 1860, in New York City.
 In 1868, the paper also published the World Almanac.

 The architect was George B. Post.
 Post also designed the present neoclassic NYSE building, the New York Times Building (41 Park Row), the Produce Exchange, St. Paul Building, the Bronx Borough Hall and the Wisconsin State Capitol, among other buildings.